Minard-NG/FrontendMentor-launch-countdown-timer/README.md

   gap: 0.9375rem;
 }
 ```

+One key concept I experimented while developing this project was the mobile first approach, where I build for smaller devices and implement media queries to enhance the layout/features as for larger devices.
+I found it very helpful.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.